Stuartpkd/Tarraing/README.md

 \
 &nbsp;

 These functions are in the js static folder and are used to ask the user to confirm deletion of posts and comments.
 It says they are unused but thats only because they are called in another template.
 Two of the scripts are placed in templates.
-Since they use event listeners, if I placed the javascript link in the base html, they would be called upon in all templates.
+Since they use event listeners, if I placed the javascript link in the base HTML, they would be called upon in all templates.
 This obviously caused a lot of console errors so the best way to combat this was to have them placed in their corresponding templates.

 ![Javascript validation](docs/code-testing/switch-js.png)
 \